 and correct resilience features in the clients.

 This is actually something you need to do anyway.
-At the end of the day, we've heard no complaints about interruptions, nor time waste.
+At the end of the day, we've heard no complaints about interruptions, nor time waste. - We've made sure teams, and engineers on call were not left on their own.
+We wanted everybody to learn

 from this drill, and when they were'nt sure how to proceed, we jumped in to help.
 It's important